DashaRylko/r-shiny-bioequivalence-analysis/README.md

 An interactive **R Shiny application for pharmacokinetic and statistical analysis of bioequivalence (BE) studies**.

-The application was developed at the **National Anti-Doping Laboratory, Belarus** to support the analysis of pharmacokinetic (PK) data from crossover and replicate-design bioequivalence studies.
+The application was developed to support the analysis of pharmacokinetic (PK) data from crossover and replicate-design bioequivalence studies.

 ## Features